djvill/APLS/doc/how-to-use/search.md

 {: .under-the-hood }
 > The <span class="layer">orthography</span>, <span class="layer">word</span>, and <span class="layer">segment</span> layers are displayed without selecting any projects because these layers are not associated with a project.

-Selecting a layer in the layer selector will make an input field for that layer appear in the [pattern input fields](#pattern-input-fields) section.
+Selecting a layer in the layer selector will make a [pattern input field](#your-first-search) for that layer appear.

 {:.note}
 > If you select a layer but don't enter anything into its pattern input field, it doesn't get applied to the search.